fdegier/homebridge-jablotron-alarm/README.md

 - **thermometer**: this is a thermometer connected to Jablotron unit
 - **contact sensor**: this is a PGM device being displayed as a contact sensor connected to Jablotron unit.
 You will need to configure this in F-link accordingly,

-The configuration above defines:
-- 3 sections/segments
-- 1 switch for hooter/sirene
-- 1 outlet that turns on/off security camera
-- 1 contact sensor for living room windows status
-- 1 thermometer

 Each accessory needs to be configured using following attributes:
 - **name**: mandatory, name of the accessory (this will be shown in Homekit and typically corresponds to the name defined in Jablotron setup)
-- **segment_id**: mandatory, ID of a segment assigned in Jablotron setup
+- **Cloud Component ID**: mandatory, ID of a segment assigned in Jablotron setup
-- **segment_key**: mandatory, key of a segment assigned in Jablotron setup
-- **keyboard_key**: optional, is used to define a segment keyboard in order to support partially armed state (see below).
-Please specify the value only if you have Jablotron segment/section configured for partially armed state!
 - **min_temperature**: optional, min. temperature of Jablotron thermometer (returned by [configuration tool](#Identify-Jablotron-services-and-devices))
 - **max_temperature**: optional, max. temperature of Jablotron thermometer (returned by [configuration tool](#Identify-Jablotron-services-and-devices))
 - **reversed_status**: optional and valid for contacts sensors only.
 By default contact sensor is open when PGM is set and closed when unset.
 This option reverses the logic so that